GrammarViz2/grammarviz2_src/README.md

 	// double tfValue = normalizedTF(bag, word.getKey());
 	// double tfValue = augmentedTF(bag, word.getKey());
 	// double tfValue = logAveTF(bag, word.getKey());

-For many datasets, these likely to yield different accuracy.
+For many datasets, these yield quite different accuracy.

+Finally, note, that when cosine similarity is computed within the classification procedure, it may happen that its value is the same for all classes.
+In a such case the current classifier' implementation considers that the time series was missclassified, but you may want to assign it to one of the classes randomly.